Blink A Led (Your First Project)

 Now let’s get this beautiful code onto our PIC.
 Your PIC cannot understand JAL, but it does understand hex, this is what the compiler is for.
 The compiler takes people readable code and converts it to code your PIC can understand.

 If you are using JALEdIt, click the compile menu at the top and choose compile.
+If you are using Visual Studio Code you can use ctrl-shift-b to compile your code.

 If you are using your own text editor in windows, you will need to open windows command prompt.
 Click start -> run and type cmd and press OK.
 Now type (path to compiler) + (path to your .jal file) + (-s) + (path to JALLIB libraries) + (options) Here’s an example: